 1977 Commercial Drive

 The GWCPC has gathered a supply of paint, rollers, brushes, trays and other materials offered by the City of Vancouver through the VPD along with other community gifts-in-kind to contribute to civic graffiti abatement initiatives.
 The GWCPC is committed to an ongoing campaign to repaint commercial waste containers that are often neglected and can remain defaced for long periods.
-Ongoing documentation of damage to public art murals and shared reporting with the City and local BIA have assisted in prompt removal of new incidents of graffiti from public and commercial premises.
-The GWCPC has produced and distributed a brochure explaining the responsibilities of the graffiti bylaw that included prevention strategies and solutions for removal, while offering a consent form to give volunteers permission to assist low income, seniors and other residents with barriers in painting out new graffiti tags.
+Ongoing documentation of damage to public art murals and shared reporting with the City of Vancouver and local Drive BIA have assisted in prompt removal of new incidents of graffiti from public and commercial premises.
+The GWCPC has produced and distributed a brochure explaining the responsibilities of the graffiti bylaw that included prevention strategies and solutions for removal.

 GWCPC 2020 GRAFFITI PAINT-OUT SCHEDULE